 In this process, various ground pollution is caused by chemical and toxic particles resulting from some glazings.
 Technically, the clay itself is reusable as chamotte, a powder of baked clay.
 Glassy ingredients of glazing complicate ceramic recycling.
 Because when they are baked as one, they fuse together.
 Then the earth is no longer ''pure'.

-He thought if he can get pure earth again from recycling systems such as those of glass and plastic, the earth might be reused through re-production.
-So, he searched for alternative glazings and found out “Ott” known as Korean traditional lacquering material.
-It’s a natural resin from the Ott tree and was widely used as glazing for woodenware in the past.
+He thought if he can get 'pure' earth again from recycling systems such as those of glass and plastic, the earth might be reused through re-production.
+So, he searched for alternative glazings and found “ott”, known as Korean traditional lacquering material.
+It’s a natural resin from the ott tree and is widely used as glazing for wood wares in the past.

-To glaze Ott on the ceramic surface, it doesn’t need to be baked as it just drys out.
-And he discovered an interesting fact that it evaporates when it’s heated with the high temperature in kilns.
-It means that we can get clean earth again and reutilise it.
+To glaze ott on the ceramic surface, it doesn’t need to be baked, but sets.
+It evaporates when it is heated with the high temperature in kilns.
+It means that we can get 'clean' earth again and reutilise it.

-This project aims to actualise ceramic recycling for its re-production through introducing potentials of alternative glazing, Ott, by applying it on domestic ceramic objects to experiment with its practicalities and aesthetics.
+This project aims to actualise ceramic recycling for its re-production by introducing the potentials of alternative glazing, ott, by applying it to domestic ceramic objects to experiment with its practicalities and aesthetics.

-1. Grinding broken pieces. (into very fine smaller than 0.02mm)
+1. Grind down the ott broken pieces. (into very fine smaller than 0.02mm)

-2. Mixing the grinded porcelain powder with new clay. (can be mixed up to 30% - 70% but based on shapes and uses)
+2. Mixing the ground porcelain powder with new clay. (can be mixed up to 30% - 70% but based on shapes and uses)

-3. Casting new shapes with the new porcelain clay mixed with the powder.
+3. Cast new shapes with the new porcelain clay mixed with the powder.